Why Order Drug Tests Online?

 This test measures the level of Carbohydrate-deficient Transferrin (CDT) in the blood.

-The 9 Panel Drug Test offered by Health Testing Centers is the industry standard screening test for the detection of common drugs.
+The 9 Panel Urine Drug Test plus alcohol screening offered by Health Testing Centers is the industry standard screening test for the detection of alcohol and common drugs.
 TEST AVAILABLE AT LABCORP ONLY

 This blood test is used to measure nicotine and it's metabolites in the body.